IreneMarin/FEND-project-3-arcade/README.md

 ### Start page
 - ~~Create the story~~
 - Selector to choose the hero
-- Selector to choose the difficulty: easy, normal, nightmare?
+- Selector to choose the difficulty: easy, normal, hard, nightmare

 ### Canvas
 - ~~Create big canvas~~